Rafael Becerril Arreola

 Service

-Involvement in multiple committees have allowed me to contribute to my workplace at multiple levels.
-Mostly, I serve in initiatives related to data analytics and computing.
+Involvement in multiple committees have allowed me to contribute to my workplace and community at multiple levels.
+Mostly, I serve in initiatives related to data analytics, computing, and governance.
+I am also keen to support the growth of students at levels ranging high-school to doctoral programs.

-More broadly, I serve as a reviewer for multiple journals in Marketing, Operations, Information Systems, Transportation, and Computer Science.
+More broadly, I serve for multiple journals in Marketing, Operations, Information Systems, and Computer Science.

 About